qwertyu63/Sinking-Ship/README.md

 # Sinking-Ship
-A simple Yahtzee-like dice game.
+A simple Yahtzee-like dice game programmed in Python.